 The award consists of a $7,500 cash prize and an engraved crystal book.

-Jim Murphy is the winner of the 2013 Anne V. Zarrow Award for Young Readers’ Literature.
+Jack Gantos is the winner of the 2014 Anne V. Zarrow Award for Young Readers’ Literature.

 Hardesty Regional Library, Connor’s Cove, 8316 E. 93rd St.

-On Aug.
-23, Jim Murphy will receive the Zarrow award, and speak about his life and works.
-On Aug.
-24, Murphy will present awards to the winners of the 2013 Young People's Creative Writing Contest.
-Murphy will answer questions from the audience and sign books at both events.
+Gantos will receive the Zarrow award, and speak about his life and works.
+He also will present awards to the winners of the 2014 Young People’s Creative Writing Contest at the ceremony.
+Following questions from the audience, he will sign copies of his books.

 The Tulsa Library Trust is a public foundation created by private contributions to benefit Tulsa City-County Library.
 Income generated by the Trust's endowment is used to fund projects and purchase materials that the library could not afford through its operating budget.

-Elizabeth McCormick is chairwoman of the 2013 Zarrow Award Committee, which is made up of about 15 community volunteers.
-Laura Bachman is chairwoman of the Author Selection Committee.
+Kendra Freedom is the chairwoman of the 2014 Zarrow Award Committee, which is made up of community volunteers.
+Elizabeth McCormick is chairwoman of the Author Selection Committee.